ZainGill45/Tauri-Wallpaper-Changer/README.md

 The app also supports managing wallpapers: uploading, deleting, and viewing images.

-Note that this project was created in one day, so performance can be an issue, especially with base64 encoding for a large number of images.
+Note that this project was created in one day, so performance is a big issue, especially with base64 encoding for a large number of images.
 If you plan to use a large image library, it’s recommended to manually copy and paste the images into the `AppData/wallpaper-changer/images` directory.
+It is also recommended to only have maximum of 100 images that total 256mb for optimal performance.

 ## Features